laura-dangelo/SANple/cran-comments.md

   New submission

-- Finally, this package, in its current state, also passes all the standard checks performed via *GitHub actions*.
+- Finally, in its current state, this package also passes all the standard checks performed via *GitHub actions*.

 ## Downstream dependencies